A Warm Nose Means Your Dog Is Sick

 False

-It’s All Right for Your Dog to Lick His Wounds
+It’s Fine for Dogs to Lick Their Wounds

 True